AdriaandeJongh/App-Store-Asset-Uploader/README.md

       <img width="820" alt="Example of a locale relying on assets from the default locale." src="https://user-images.githubusercontent.com/5611323/44308378-f1bdf900-a3b4-11e8-95d9-65d54192bbff.png">

    - Every locale with app previews should have an `AppPreview-settings.xml`.
 A template is automatically created in the default locale.
 Edit each `preview_image_time#` in `AppPreview-settings.xml` to indicate which frame should be the poster frame of the app preview.
 Funnily enough, the format of this time indication for this at-most-30-second-video is `hours:minutes:seconds:frames`.
 3. Run `3.ApplyMetadata.command`.
-This will scan the assets directory for all .png's and .mp4's, copy the relevant files to the .itmsp file, and update the metadata.xml to point at the files inside the .itmsp package.
+This will scan the assets directory for all `.png`'s and `.mp4`'s, copy the relevant files to the `.itmsp` package, and update the `metadata.xml` to point at the files inside the `.itmsp` package.
 4. Run `4.VerifyMetadata.command`.
-This will connect with the App Store and verify that the metadata.xml was filled in correctly and all referenced assets are uploadable.
+This will connect with the App Store and verify that the `metadata.xml` was filled in correctly and all referenced assets are of the right size and uploadable.
 Watch the output of the Terminal window to see if the verification succeeded or failed, and resolve any errors if needed.
 5. Run `5.Upload.command`.
 Your assets will be uploaded and processed by the App Store, but may take up to 24 hours (!!) to be fully processed and show up in App Store Connect.
 In the meantime, you may run `6.GetStatus.command` to get the status of your latest upload(s).

 ## Size reference per display target